Zyale21/Zyale21/README.md

 ## 👨‍💻 About Me

 I'm a passionate full-stack developer and computer science student with a strong foundation in software engineering, systems programming, and modern web development.
-I love building performant, scalable applications—from low-level graphics rendering to full-stack SaaS platforms.
+I love building performant, scalable applications from low-level graphics rendering to full-stack SaaS platforms.

 🔭 **Currently working on:** Building a SaaS platform for flower shop management
 🌱 **Currently learning:** Advanced React patterns, system design, machine learning and cloud architecture